Pacnatz/TripleTen-Practice-Repo/TripleTen Notes/Sprint 1.md

 (Make sure all files are case-sensitive)
 ./ - Refers to the current directory
 ../ - Refers to a directory one level higher
-<span class="blue-text-bold">Only use relative paths with live server</span>
+<span class="red-text-bold">Only use relative paths with live server</span>
-<span class="red-text-bold">Content Delivery Network (CDN)</span> - A link to an external website that can contain CSS or JavaScript that you can link to your html
+<span class="blue-text-bold">Content Delivery Network (CDN)</span> - A link to an external website that can contain CSS or JavaScript that you can link to your html